vacp2p/rfc/specs/waku/waku-0.md

 - New packet codes: topic-interest (experimental), rate limits (experimental).
 - More details on handshake modifications.
 - Accounting for resources mode (experimental)
-- Appendix with security considerations: scalablity and UX, privacy, and spam resistance.
+- Appendix with security considerations: scalability and UX, privacy, and spam resistance.
 - Appendix with implementation notes and implementation matrix across various clients with breakdown per capability.
 - More details on handshake and parameters.
 - Describe rate limits in more detail.